Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/krzywinski-similarity-numbers-in-python/README.md

 ## Interesting Findings

 Let's check the amount of similar digits we end up with, as a function of how many source numbers we choose to compare.
-We'll begin 1,000,000 digits from each of our first two irrationals (pi and e) and then add more.
+We'll use 1,000,000 digits from each of our first two irrationals (pi and e) and then add more irrationals to examine.

 ### Two Irrationals (pi, e)